brechtcs/lazy-build/README.md

 ### From filesystem

 There is no builtin way to read files from `lazy-build`.
 Just using Node's `fs` module directly might suffice in a lot of cases.
-If you need something more comprehensive, consider using `[vfile](https://github.com/vfile/vfile)`.
-Vfiles are supported in `lazy-build` as first class citizens:
+If you need something more comprehensive, consider using `to-vfile`.
+[Vfiles](https://github.com/vfile/vfile) are supported in `lazy-build` as first class citizens:

 ```js
 var Build = require('lazy-build')